Fern Shumate: Writing career

 Immediately upon graduating from Springfield High School (1927), she began work as a reporter on the Springfield Daily Press.
 A particularly enterprising writer, she often took advantage of the need of early airplanes to set down in Springfield for refueling on the way to Tulsa and managed to interview such well-known personages as Amelia Earhart, Will Rogers, and Jack Dempsey.

-One other opportunistic interview, this one near a swimming pool in Galena Missouri, with the well-known Ozark folklorist Vance Randolph proved to be especially fortunate for her future writing career.
+One other opportunistic interview, this one near a swimming pool in Galena, Missouri, with the well-known Ozark folklorist Vance Randolph proved to be especially fortunate for her future writing career.
 Randolph was impressed with Fern's youth and initiative and the two became lifelong friends as well as frequent writing collaborators.
 During her extended writing career, Shumate used several pseudonyms: Nancy Nance, Nancy Clemens, and Anthony Gish.

 When the Springfield Daily Press, the city's afternoon newspaper, merged with the morning Springfield Leader in 1933 and all the Press' reporters were laid off, Randolph encouraged his young friend to become a free-lance writer and novelist, which she did.
 She wrote feature stories for a variety of well-known newspapers and magazines.
 Under the pseudonyms Fern Elaine Nance and Anthony Gish, she wrote short fiction for magazines.
 As Anthony Gish, she also produced several short books for Haldeman-Julius Publications, including "American Bandits", a biographical history of the country's famous outlaws.
 Under the same male pseudonym, Shumate became the first woman ever to write for Esquire Magazine.
 Other magazines using her articles include Atlantic Monthly and Better Homes & Gardens.

-Shumate's novels include "Girl Scouts in the Ozarks” (NY: Alfred Knopf, 1936), “Under Glass” (NY: Longmans, Green & Co., 1937), and "American Bandits" (Girard, KS: Haldeman-Julius Publications, 1938).
-Titles in collaboration with Randolph include: “The Camp-Meeting Murders,”(NY:Vanguard Press, 1936), “A Fifth Ozark Word List” (American Speech, 1936), “Ozark Mountain Party-Games” (Journal of American Folklore, 1936).These publications and others earned her a place in “Who’s Who of American Women, 1939-40.
+Shumate's novels include "Girl Scouts in the Ozarks” (NY: Alfred A. Knopf, 1936), “Under Glass” (NY: Longmans, Green & Co., 1937), and "American Bandits" (Girard, KS: Haldeman-Julius Publications, 1938).
+Titles in collaboration with Randolph include: “The Camp-Meeting Murders,”(NY: Vanguard Press, 1936), “A Fifth Ozark Word List” (American Speech, 1936), “Ozark Mountain Party-Games” (Journal of American Folklore, 1936).
+These publications and others earned her a place in “Who’s Who of American Women, 1939-40".